 The ICA has revamped its long-standing Creative Leadership Group, created to bring agency creative leads together to discuss issues of the day and drive creative excellence.
 This will now be known as the Creative Power Group and one of the first initiatives to come out of this is the launch of the Creative Power List.

-Well, one recurring issue is the value of creativity and how it is recognised.
+Well, one recurring issue is the value of creativity and how it is recognized.
 This includes the relationship between awards and recognising/measuring agency excellence while assessing the value, cost and impact of awards, especially given creative leaders have questioned the number of awards in all territories globally, as well as here in Canada.

 To address this, the Creative Power Group, working closely with leading audit, tax and consulting firm, RSM Canada, has built a transparent ranking system of Canada’s agencies that helps them to decide which awards to go for and what that could mean for their national standing.